Creation Financial Services Debt Collection – Must You Pay?

 The best approach to take with regards to Creation Financial Services Debt Collectors is to understand that the threats they make are usually nothing more than empty threats.
 Stay strong and don’t let them get to you.

 They may use technology to handle calls

-Although it is very tempting to just ignore the calls you receive from Creation Financial Services Debt Collectors, but this won’t really get you anywhere, as they will keep trying in the hope of eventually tracking you down!
+Although it is very tempting to just ignore the calls you receive from Creation Financial Services Debt Collectors, this won’t really get you anywhere, as they will keep trying in the hope of eventually tracking you down!
 Many agencies even resort to using automated call technology to keep calling you frequently.
-It is their aim to make you so fed up that you answer it the call, and hopefully, make payment to your debt!
+It is their aim to make you so fed up that you answer the call, and hopefully, make payment to your debt!

-If they do employ this tactic, make sure you take a note of the frequency of the calls.
+If they do employ this tactic, make sure you take note of the frequency of the calls.
 If this is deemed to be excessive, it is against the OFT guidelines and you should inform the agent that you plan to report them to the Financial Ombudsman.

 Change in attitude

 Another tactic which is often used and can prove to be effective is the change in attitude.
 With this, the agent will start off by being friendly and positive, but they will soon switch their attitude when you say you can’t pay up.
 This change in attitude can actually be even more distressing than the agent just having a poor attitude from the offset, as at least you know what to expect then!
 The aim of this is just to get you to the point where you feel worn down and you pay them just to get some peace.
 This is obviously not a good way for them to act, and according to the law, they have a responsibility to treat you fairly.
 You have the right to make a complaint if this is not the case.

 They may even talk to someone else about your debt